esanmiguelc/weather_station/README.md

 - For this example I used plain javascript, depending on the needs I would consider a framework such as React if richer UI experiences is required or other priorities are valued such as faster rendering of the initial page and fetching the information after.

 - The api key is in the checked in `.env` file for the sake of easier setup and testing.
 However, a real production key should exist in a safe space and assigned to the environment as part of a CI/CD step.

+- For the errors we used symbols to match translation keys so that we can display the appropriate message to the user.
+This is specially helpful if internationalization is desired in the future as it makes adding other languages trivial.